emqxarchive/emqx-docs-en/source/config.rst

             %% Authentication with clientid
             %{clientid, [{password, no}, {file, "etc/clients.config"}]},

-Erlang's native configuration format is multi-level nested, which is very unfriendly to non-Erlang developers.
+Erlang's native configuration format is multi-level nested, which is very unfriendly to non-Erlang developer users.

 2. EMQ X 2.0-beta.x version simplifies the native Erlang configuration file in a format similar to rebar.config or relx.config: